 1. Ask questions about a book you just read

 Reading with your child (and encouraging him to do so on his own) has so many benefits.
-But if you want to take it up a notch, finish a reading session with a question about the book.
+But if you want to take it up a notch, finish a reading session with a simple question about the book.

-2. Review, quiz and self-correct
+2. Review, quiz, and self-correct

 “Even strategies that are highly likely to result in errors, like asking someone to try to solve a problem before being shown how to do it, produce stronger learning and retention of the correct information than more passive learning strategies, provided there is corrective feedback.
 Moreover, people who are taught that learning is a struggle that often involves making errors will go on to exhibit a greater propensity to tackle tough challenges and will tend to see mistakes not as failures but as lessons and turning points along the path to mastery.”

 The takeaway?
 Allow your child to struggle and try new material, and then switch to giving feedback or the correct answer.
 Here’s an example of how to do that with a math word problem:

 - Give her the problem and have her solve it first, all on her own.
 Frustration and mistakes might be made, but that’s fine.

 - Then, show her one of the ways to solve the problem (point out that there’s always more than one way to solve a problem!).

 - And finally, give another similar problem (maybe using different numbers) and ask her to solve it.
 Better yet, ask her to show you one or two different strategies on how to solve it.
 (Learn how to create a math rich environment at home.)

 Not only do mistakes show her how to do things correctly, but they also help her remember the information once she learns it.
 Not to mention she’s building the resiliency, motivation, and creativity to bounce back after facing challenges.